Baltic Capitals: The Historic Cities of Vilnius, Riga and Tallinn

 Overnight in Vilnius.

-After breakfast enjoy a guided tour of Vilnius Old Town followed by a bus transfer outside the city.
-Start your first cycle ride through picturesque countryside with many lakes and gentle hills.
-En route stop in Trakai, the former capital of the Grand Duchy of Lithuania, where you may visit the 14th century island castle built on a small island in Lake Galvė.
-Afternoon transfer by bus to Kaunas.
+After breakfast, enjoy a guided tour of Vilnius Old Town.
+You'll take an afternoon trip to Trakai, the former capital of the Grand Duchy of Lithuania.
+Here, you may visit the famous 14th century Gothic castle erected on a small island in Lake Galvė.
+Start your first cycle ride through picturesque countryside on gentle hills, then transfer by coach to Kaunas.

 Overnight in Kaunas.